dereuromark/cakephp-upgrade/README.md

 a) Copy this plugin into your /app/Plugin folder

+b) Manually rename `config` folder to `Config` (we need the bootstrap.php here).

-b) Put `CakePlugin::loadAll();` in your app bootstrap to make sure this plugin is loaded
+c) Put `CakePlugin::loadAll();` in your app/Config bootstrap to make sure this plugin is loaded

+d) Either put the cake shell from the downloaded 2.x repository in app/Console or use the lib/Cake one.

-c) Run any of the above commands.
-You should start with "Upgrade.Upgrade all" to fix the most important stuff.
+e) Run any of the above commands.

 Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.